GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 The method has relevance to social science demonstrated through method documentation as:

 1. Write use case(s) or research questions in the README file of the method that are directly related to social science.
 Provide use cases that showcase how the method can be generalized to different scenarios, therefore establishing a strong relevance with the social science audience.
-2. Provide evidence that the method can be used DBD datasets (ideally providing link to the [GESIS DBD dataset](https://www.gesis.org/en/institute/digital-behavioral-data)).
+2. Provide evidence that the method can be used on digital behavioral datasets (ideally providing link to the [GESIS DBD dataset](https://www.gesis.org/en/institute/digital-behavioral-data)).
 It also assists in demonstrating relevance to social science through applicability to data from digital social platforms.
 More on this, along with sample data can be provided in the "Input Output Data" section in README.
 3. The method fits into the method tasks defined as loose vocabulary.

 Note: In case of any difficulty in assigning a method to its relevant task, please report to Methods Hub Team